Hong Kong protesters, police clash as demonstrations target Chinese traders

 The demonstration in the Hong Kong territorial town of Sheung Shui, not far from the Chinese city of Shenzhen, began peacefully but devolved into skirmishes and shouting.
 Protesters threw umbrellas and hardhats at police, who retaliated by swinging batons and firing pepper spray.

-Later in the day Hong Kong police urged protesters to refrain from violence and leave the area.
+Later, Hong Kong police urged protesters to refrain from violence and leave the area.
+By around 8:30 p.m.
+(1230 GMT), most had retreated as police in riot helmets and wielding large shields swept through the town to reclaim the streets.

 The protest was the latest in a series that have roiled the former British colony for more than a month, giving rise to its worst political crisis since its 1997 handover to China.